ByteChef LogoByteChef

 Options true, false

-Whether to use NUMA.null
+Whether to use NUMA.false

-numBatchNum batchINTEGERPrompt processing maximum batch size.null
+numBatchNum batchINTEGERPrompt processing maximum batch size.false

 mainGpuMain GPUINTEGERWhen using multiple GPUs this option controls which GPU is used for small tensors for which the overhead of splitting the computation across all GPUs is not worthwhile.
-The GPU in question will use slightly more VRAM to store a scratch buffer for temporary results.null
+The GPU in question will use slightly more VRAM to store a scratch buffer for temporary results.false

 lowVramLow VRAMBOOLEAN